Javascript is not enabled.

 New Hampshire

 Vaccine and testing regulations: Most state and local government agencies are barred from imposing workplace vaccine requirements.
-The prohibition does not apply to government-run medical facilities, including nursing homes, but those facilities must grant employee requests for exemptions on medical or religious grounds under legislation signed June 24 by Gov. Chris Sununu.
+The prohibition does not apply to government-run medical facilities, including nursing homes, but those facilities must grant employee requests for exemptions on medical or religious grounds under legislation signed in June 2022 by Gov. Chris Sununu.

 More information: Check the state’s COVID-19 page.